Why use a boiler instead of a water heater?

 • Indirect water heater

-• Combination boiler water heater
+• Combination boiler (water heater)

 Uses for Water Heaters

-• Bathing at bathtubs and showers
+• Bathing

-• Personal cleaning in bathroom sinks
+• Personal cleaning tasks

-• Washing dishes in kitchen sinks
+• Washing dishes

-How Boilers and Water Heaters Are Similar
+Similarities Between Boilers and Water Heaters

-• Both tanks are pressurized
+• Pressurized tanks

-How Boilers and Water Heaters Are Different
+Differences Between Boilers and Water Heaters

 Efficiency